n3rdopolis/linuxrcd/README.txt

 To build, just run the included script.
 This script only works on Ubuntu/Debain (I think it would work on Debian) based systems.

 Problems:
-  It has only been thoroughly tested on Ubuntu.
+  It has only been semi-thoroughly tested on Ubuntu.

   It requires not slow hardware/CD writer right now because some files/libraries that are required for some of the imported programs to run, are only available for a set time limit, so they may fail.